SSalario

 What is the IRS test for contractor vs employee classification?

 The IRS three-factor common law test evaluates: (1) behavioral control — does the company control how work is performed, (2) financial control — does the company control business aspects like equipment and payment, and (3) type of relationship — do written contracts, benefits, permanence, and business integration suggest employment.
 Contract labels do not override the facts.
-Misclassification triggers back employment taxes plus 25–100% penalties.
+Misclassification can trigger back employment taxes, penalties, interest, wage-and-hour exposure, and state-law consequences.

 Can contractors deduct health insurance and retirement contributions?